vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 }
 {% endhighlight %}

-Now that we have Babel installed, lets add a build script to our `package.json` so that we can add it to our npm build process.
+Now that we have Babel installed, let's add a build script to our `package.json` so that we can add it to our npm build process.

 {% highlight json %}
 {